-Setback requirements under the current Code include a front setback of 0 ft. for Blocks 1, 2, 3, 4 and 20 ft. for Blocks 5 & 6; a side setback of 0 or 12 ft. (all blocks); and, a rear setback of 0 ft. for areas with an alley, and 10 ft. for areas without an alley.
-The proposed Code changes keep the same front setback, however allow a first floor no higher than 15 ft. extending to 10 ft. from the front parcel line (Blocks 5, 6) provided that the combined front and rear setbacks are no less than 20 ft.
+Setback requirements under the current Code include a front setback of 0 ft. for Blocks 1, 2, 3, 4 and 20 ft. for Blocks 5 and 6; a side setback of 0 or 12 ft. (all blocks); and, a rear setback of 0 ft. for areas with an alley, and 10 ft. for areas without an alley.
+The proposed Code changes keep the same front setback, however allow a first floor no higher than 15 ft. extending to 10 ft. from the front parcel line (Blocks 5, 6) provided that the combined front and rear setbacks total no less than 20 ft.
 The side setback requirement is proposed to be 0 ft. and includes interior parcel lines perpendicular to 2nd Avenue (currently considered a rear yard and now proposed to be considered as a side.)
 Proposed rear setbacks are: 10 ft.
 (Blocks 1, 2, 6), 0 ft.
 (Blocks 3, 4 - corner parcels), 15 ft.
 (Blocks 3, 4 for interior parcels, except where the rear lot line borders a parcel in the NRCD I or NRCD II), and 0 ft. or 10 ft., provided that the combined front and rear setbacks are no less than 20 ft.
 (Blocks 5).
 One property has a structure within the proposed rear setback.

 Table 3.
-Properties with structures within the proposed rear setbacks
+Property with a structure within the proposed rear setback

-Property Existing Rear Setback New Rear Setback Requirement Non- conformity 137 2 nd Avenue 11' 15' 4'
+Number on Map Property Existing Rear New Rear Setback Non- (see figure 4) Setback Requirement Conformity 1 137 2 nd Avenue 11' 15' 4'